 All the Info You Need for Disneyland After-Dark Tickets!

 This next section will cover everything about purchasing Disneyland After Dark tickets and what they entail.
 It is important to note that Disney is ALWAYS changing things.
 Because of this, use this info as a starting point.
 We also want to stress that these events often sell out.
-It is important that if you are wanting to participate that you purchase your tickets BEFORE your trip.
+It is important that if you want to participate you purchase your tickets BEFORE your trip.
 We will give you all of the info on how to do this below.

 How much are Disneyland After Dark tickets?

-At the time of writing, Disneyland After Dark tickets start at $129.00 USD a person and range depending on the event theme and date.
+At the time of writing, Disneyland After Dark tickets for 2023 started at $129.00 USD a person and range depending on the event theme and date.
 We anticipate that ticket prices for 2024 will be similar.
 Everyone 3 and older must pay the full price.
 While this is incredibly pricey, you do not need a regular admission ticket to participate in Disneyland After Dark.
 Sometimes, Disneyland will also offer special discounts to Magic Key Passholders.

 When do Disneyland After Dark tickets go on sale?

 Disneyland usually releases the dates several months in advance.
-For example, right now the Disneyland After Dark HAVE NOT been announced yet for 2024.
+Right now, the dates for Disneyland After Dark HAVE NOT been announced yet for 2024.
 In 2022 the dates for 2023 were announced in late December and early January.
-It is our guess that by June, Disneyland will start releasing the event nights for the rest of the year.
-We have noticed that the Disneyland After Dark events don’t usually run during the peak times at Disneyland since the park hours go later into the night during peak times.
+It is our guess that Disneyland will start releasing the event nights soon for 2024.
+We have noticed that the Disneyland After Dark events don’t usually run during the peak times at Disneyland.
 The best resource for dates is to check out Disneyland’s website once a month and see what has been listed, or to follow @disneyland on Instagram.
 You can also find the Disneyland After Dark event dates listed here – Disneyland After Dark Dates.